Digitisation of Knox and southern Yarra Ranges local historical newspapers on Trove

 In signing this petition we're calling on the local councils, City of Knox & Shire of Yarra Ranges, to consider funding the digitisation of the Shire of Fern Tree Gully's local historical newspapers.
 Making them searchable anytime, anywhere by anyone.

-Digitise Shire of Fern Tree Gully's local historical newspapers needs your help with “Knox City Council: Digitisation of Knox and southern Yarra Ranges local historical newspapers on Trove”.
-Join Digitise Shire of Fern Tree Gully's local historical newspapers and 24 supporters today.
+Digitise Shire of Fern Tree Gully's historical local newspapers needs your help with “Knox City Council: Digitisation of Knox and southern Yarra Ranges local historical newspapers on Trove”.
+Join Digitise Shire of Fern Tree Gully's historical local newspapers and 81 supporters today.